Major League II: Plot

-In the ALCS, the Indians meet the White Sox again and win the first three games of the series.
-This inspires Rachel to give the team a phony pep talk before Game 4, which is purposely designed to get in the heads of the players and distract them.
-It works, as a still struggling Vaughn gives up a game-winning home run to Parkman in the bottom of the ninth.
-With strong offense by Parkman, the White Sox defeat the Indians in the next two games, forcing a seventh game in Cleveland.
-The night before the game, Jake goes to visit Vaughn at his home and tells him that he might be called on to pitch in relief in Game 7.
-Vaughn nonchalantly tells Taylor he will be ready.
-An infuriated Jake calls Vaughn out for having lost his edge and strongly advises him to find it again before the upcoming game.
+The win sparks a hot streak that the Indians ride to a second straight division title.
+In the ALCS, the Indians meet the White Sox and win the first three games of the series.
+Phelps gives the team a phony pep talk before Game 4, designed to distract them.
+The White Sox then defeat the Indians three times, forcing a seventh game in Cleveland.
+The night before the game, Jake tells Vaughn that he might be called on to pitch in relief in Game 7.
+Vaughn nonchalantly says he will be ready.
+An infuriated Jake calls him out for having lost his edge and advises him to find it again before the game.